National Cemetery Administration

-City Point National Cemetery is located in Prince George County, Va., on the south bank of the Appomattox River.
+City Point National Cemetery is located in the historical district of Hopewell, Virginia.
+The cemetery received its name from the town City Point which was in Prince George County before being annexed by the City of Hopewell in 1923.
 At the confluence of the James and Appomattox rivers, City Point was a vital transportation center for railroads such as the Norfolk and Petersburg Railroad, and was a well-established inland port on the James River and Kanawha Canal at the onset of the Civil War.
 City Point's transportation advantages and proximity to Richmond, the longest-enduring capital of the Confederacy, led Union General Ulysses S. Grant to establish a supply depot for his army here.

 In the last year of the Civil War, Union troops, artillery and all manner of supplies were amassed at City Point in preparation for Grant's final assaults to capture Petersburg-another key communications center-and Richmond.
 From June 1864 until April 1865, the relentless Union advances and the Confederate's stubborn and often-desperate defense tactics resulted in many wounded and dead who were transported to City Point and other regional hospitals.
 Seven hospitals in City Point administered most of the care for the injured and mortally wounded.